 Microscopic Differences

 While all serous membranes share the same fundamental structure (mesothelium and connective tissue), subtle differences exist in the composition and organization of these tissues depending on the location and function.
-To give you an idea, the pleura may have a higher density of elastic fibers compared to the peritoneum, reflecting the greater need for elasticity in the lungs Most people skip this — try not to.
-Surprisingly effective..
+Here's a good example: the pleura may have a higher density of elastic fibers compared to the peritoneum, reflecting the greater need for elasticity in the lungs Practical, not theoretical..

 Inflammation and Disease Progression